ArthurJourdan/ASM_Minilibc/README.md

 # Assembly : mini libc

-Epitech project : code a few functions of the libc, into assembly language
+Epitech project : code a few functions of the standard C library, in assembly language